PerseusW/Hadoop/3 MapReduce/EnvironmentSetup.md

 ### Installing Hadoop

-Unfortunately, Hadoop doesn't have its own archive in Ubuntu's database, meaning that you can't download and install Hadoop via the command line directly.
-So we'll have to do it manually.
+Unfortunately, Hadoop doesn't have its own archive in Ubuntu's database.
+No command line install for you!
+But if you installed Oracle's JDK, the steps are somewhat the same.
+(See why I personally recommend the latter?)

-The steps are somewhat similar to installing Oracle's JDK:
+You should first visit [Hadoop Release Page](https://hadoop.apache.org/releases.html) to choose the version you want.
+Apache will choose the best mirror for you.
+The version used here is 3.2.1, and it is downloaded from Tsing Hua's mirror.

 ```shell
 $ cd ~/Downloads